contiv/contiv.github.io/websrc/source/documents/networking/services.md

 100.1.1.3 (100.1.1.3:8080) open
 ```

+Notes:
-Note: Service IP can also be a preferred ip address.
+1. Service IP can also be a preferred ip address.
 This can be enforced while creating the service configuration with -ip option.
-Coming Soon: Watch for more intuitive contiv-compose integration.
+2. Coming Soon: Watch for more intuitive contiv-compose integration.